You are here

 Deadlines for Completing an Incomplete Course

 If you are in a full course load (or overload) and have only one "I" and no other problem grades (X, U, F), the deadline for completing the "I" is the following:

 Unless otherwise limited, you will have until the last class day of the 5th week of the subsequent semester to complete the work for the course.
 If you receive an "I" in the fall, you must complete it no later than the 5th week of the spring semester; if you receive an "I" in the spring or summer, you must complete it no later than the 5th week of the fall semester.
-However, instructors may set earlier deadlines if they wish, in which case they must make their intentions known to the University Registrar in writing by completing a “Request for Assignment of an Incomplete" form.
+However, instructors may set earlier deadlines if they wish, in which case they must make their intentions known and documented on the Incomplete form.
 Instructors have until the end of the 6th week of classes to submit a grade to the University Registrar.
-If a passing grade is not submitted by this time, the "I" will be converted to "F." An exception to this deadline applies if you are not enrolled for the semester following the assignment of the Incomplete.
-In that case, the "I" remains on your record until the next semester you are enrolled and converts to "F" if a grade has not been reported by the end of the sixth week of that semester.
+If a passing grade is not submitted by this time, the "I" will be converted to an F. An exception to this deadline applies if you are not enrolled for the semester following the assignment of the Incomplete.
+In that case, the "I" remains on your record until the next semester you are enrolled and converts to an F if a grade has not been reported by the end of the sixth week of that semester.